RubyMoney/money/README.md

 Money.default_bank = Money::Bank::VariableExchange.new(Money::RatesStore::Memory.new)
 ```

-You can pass you own store implementation, ie. for storing and retrieving rates off a database, file, cache, etc.
+You can pass your own store implementation, i.e. for storing and retrieving rates off a database, file, cache, etc.

 ```ruby
 Money.default_bank = Money::Bank::VariableExchange.new(MyCustomStore.new)